publiccodenet/about/activities/creating-affiliations/affiliate-template.md

 [BLURB ABOUT ORGANIZATION]

-The Foundation for Public Code is a non-profit association with as mission to enable public-purpose software and policy that is open and collaborative.
+The Foundation for Public Code is a non-profit association whose mission is to enable public-purpose software and policy that is open and collaborative.

 With this document the [ORGANIZATION] confirms that they want to act as an affiliate of the Foundation for Public Code.
 This includes helping to generate feedback on: